top of page

 • Jan 7

-• 2 min read
+• 3 min read

 Making your home feel high-end doesn’t have to mean knocking down walls or breaking this month's budget.
 Sometimes, it’s the little things that hold your space back from looking its best.
 Here are 8 staging-approved swaps that can instantly elevate your home—and make your friends and family think you have your home together.

-1. Rugs That Are Too Small - A properly sized rug should extend under at least the front legs of your sofa and chairs and around 12” from the walls.
-Going bigger will make the room feel more grounded, cohesive and put together.
+A properly sized rug should extend under at least the front legs of your sofa and chairs and around 12 inches from the walls.
+Going bigger will make the room feel more grounded, cohesive, and put together.

 Wooden dining table with four chairs on a beige rug, set with placemats and mugs.
 Framed art hangs on a cream wall in a cozy room.